380 West Second St.

 Dayton, OH 45422

-The Human Resources function practices in the areas of compensation management, recruiting, organizational development, training and benefits administration.
-The Court’s recruiting and hiring process was defined through the establishment of consistent procedures used throughout all Court departments.
-In an effort to ensure the employment of the best-qualified applicants, Human Resources directs the pre-employment process which includes mandatory fingerprint processing for those employees working in areas responsible for a child’s care in and out-of-home care setting.
+Human Resources fulfills the functions of compensation management, recruiting, organizational development, training and benefits administration.
+In an effort to ensure the employment of the best-qualified applicants, Human Resources directs the pre-employment process which includes mandatory fingerprint processing.
+All Court job openings are posted here.

 Montgomery County Juvenile Court